aws-lambda-template-generator/ts-graphql-dynamodb/REFERENCE.md

 }

 mutation createMovie {
-  addOrUpdateMovie(MovieInput: {
-      id: "new"
-      title: "New Entry - Full Metal Jacket",
-      year: 1887,
-      country: "United States",
-      director: "Stanley Kubrick",
-      description: "A classic Vietnam war film by Kubric",
-      whyShouldWeWatch: "The intensity of the subject matter, acting and storyline makes this film a must-see.",
-      language: "English",
-      genra: [
-        "War"
-      ],
-      cast: [
-        {
-          character: "Private/Sergeant J. T. \"Joker\" Davis",
-          actor: "Matthew Modine"
-        },
-        {
-          character: "Private Leonard \"Gomer Pyle\" Lawrence",
-          actor: "Vincent D'Onofrio"
-        },
-        {
-          character: "Gunnery Sergeant Hartman",
-          actor: "Lee Ermey"
-        },
-        {
-          character: "Private/Sergeant \"Cowboy\" Evans",
-          actor: "Arliss Howard"
-        },
-        {
-          character: "Animal Mother",
-          actor: "Adam Baldwin"
-        }
-      ],
-      quotes: [
-        {
-          quote: "Soldiers: This is my rifle.
+  addOrUpdateMovie(MovieInput: { id: "new", title: "New Entry - Full Metal Jacket", year: 1887, country: "United States", director: "Stanley Kubrick", description: "A classic Vietnam war film by Kubric", whyShouldWeWatch: "The intensity of the subject matter, acting and storyline makes this film a must-see.", language: "English", genra: ["War"], cast: [{ character: "Private/Sergeant J. T. \"Joker\" Davis", actor: "Matthew Modine" }, { character: "Private Leonard \"Gomer Pyle\" Lawrence", actor: "Vincent D'Onofrio" }, { character: "Gunnery Sergeant Hartman", actor: "Lee Ermey" }, { character: "Private/Sergeant \"Cowboy\" Evans", actor: "Arliss Howard" }, { character: "Animal Mother", actor: "Adam Baldwin" }], quotes: [{ quote: "Soldiers: This is my rifle.
 There are many others like it, but this one is mine.
 My rifle is my best friend.
 It is my life.
 I must master it as I must master my life.
 Without me, my rifle is useless.
 Without my rifle, I am useless.
 I must fire my rifle true.
 I must shoot straighter than my enemy, who is trying to kill me.
 I must shoot him before he shoots me.
 I will.
 Before God I swear this creed: my rifle and myself are defenders of my country, we are the masters of our enemy, we are the saviors of my life.
 So be it, until there is no enemy, but peace.
-Amen."
-        },
-        {
-          quote: "Gunnery Sgt.
+Amen." }, { quote: "Gunnery Sgt.
 Hartman: I am Gunnery Sgt.
 Hartman, your senior drill instructor.
 From now on you will speak only when spoken to, and the first and last words out of your filthy sewers will be 'Sir.'
-Do you maggots understand that?"
-        },
-        {
-          quote: "Pvt.
-Pyle: Seven-six-two-millimeter, full metal jacket."
+Do you maggots understand that?" }, { quote: "Pvt.
+Pyle: Seven-six-two-millimeter, full metal jacket." }, { quote: "Gunnery Sgt.
-        },
-        {
-          quote: "Gunnery Sgt.
 Hartman: There is no racial bigatory here.
 I don't look down on nigger, kikes, wogs or greasers.
-Here, you're all equally worthless."
+Here, you're all equally worthless." }, { quote: "Gunnery Sgt.
-        },
-        {
-          quote: "Gunnery Sgt.
 Hartman: Do you maggots understand that?,Soldiers: Sir, yes, sir,Gunnery Sgt.
-Hartman: Bullshit, I can't hear you."
-        },
-        {
-          quote: "Alejandro Sosa: I told you a long time ago, you fucking little monkey, not to fuck me!"
+Hartman: Bullshit, I can't hear you." }, { quote: "Alejandro Sosa: I told you a long time ago, you fucking little monkey, not to fuck me!" }, { quote: "Gunnery Sgt.
-        },
-        {
-          quote: "Gunnery Sgt.
 Hartman: Holy Jesus!
 What is that?
 What the fuck is that?!
 What is that, Pvt.
 Pyle?,Pvt.
 Pyle: Sir, a jelly doughnut, sir!,Gunnery Sgt.
-Hartman: A Jelly doughnut?"
-        },
-        {
-          quote: "Da Nang Hooker: Well, baby, me so horny.
+Hartman: A Jelly doughnut?" }, { quote: "Da Nang Hooker: Well, baby, me so horny.
 Me so HORNY.
 Me love you long time.
-You party?"
-        }
-      ]
-    }) {
+You party?" }] }) {
     id
     title
     year
     country
     director
     description
     whyShouldWeWatch
     language
     genra
     cast {
       character
       actor
     }
     quotes {
       quote
     }
   }
 }
 ```